vegettablee/RAGiMessageFinder/proj_docs/proj_doc.md

 - pred_nodes = topk(nodes, k=top_k)
 - pred_indices = index relative to remaining nodes

-Second output head : models prediction whether to keep every node in num_candidates
-- have the model predict the first correct node based on the ground truth, then if this is above a certain threshold
-- remove the other nodes used in the ground truth

 Loss Function : Binary Cross Entropy(BCE)
 - normalize first output head and second output head for one main score